Nominations for the 2021 Women of Distinction Awards presented by Scotiabank are now open and will close on January 15th, 2021 at 5:00pm.

 - Optional: supplemental materials

-The Nominations Committee reviews all submissions for completeness and eligibility.
+The Nominations Committee reviews all submissions for completeness, eligibility and ensures that each nomination fulfills ALL of the nomination criteria.
+Please note that every nomination submission is not accepted.
 All accepted nominations are forwarded to an independent Judging Panel.
 The Nominations Committee and Judging Panel reserve the right to withhold an award in any category.

 YWCA Women of Distinction Awards Values Statement